2018 AIR & WATER SHOW NARRATION BY

 WORLD-CLASS ANNOUNCER HERB HUNTER

-Many of the world’s top air and water show performers, including aerobatic champions, long-time Milwaukee show favorites, the United States Navy Blue Angels, Army Golden Knights, and military teams and aircraft, have made commitments to fly during the 2017 Milwaukee Air & Water Show, now set for July 15-16, at Milwaukee’s beautiful lakefront.
+Many of the world’s top air and water show performers, including aerobatic champions, and long-time Milwaukee show favorites, the United States Air Force Jet Demonstration Squadron, Army Golden Knights and Navy Leapfrogs military parachute teams, the US Navy F/A-18 Hornet Tactical Demonstration Team and other military and civilian performers, have made commitments to fly during the 2018 Milwaukee Air & Water Show, now set for July 21-22, at Milwaukee’s beautiful lakefront.
 More exciting performers are yet to be announced in the coming weeks ahead!

 The United States Army Parachute Team, nicknamed and commonly known as the Golden Knights, is a demonstration and competition parachute team of the United States Army.
 It consists of demonstration and competition Parachutist teams, drawn from all branches of the Army.
 Members must demonstrate excellence in parachuting.
 The two Golden Knight demonstration teams travel the United States(and occasionally overseas), performing for public audiences at venues ranging from relatively small civic events to nationally and internationally televised events (such as Monday Night Football games, NASCAR races, and large international airshows).
 The two, 12-member teams travel around 240 days per year, and use the team’s two Fokker C-31A Troopship jump aircraft as their primary means of transportation, and sometimes the UV-18C Twin Otter Series 400 made by Viking.

 United States Navy Seals Parachute Team – The Leapfrogs